New Zealand heraldry: Ecclesiastical arms

-Badges and crests
+Badges

 Heraldry of the Cook Islands, Niue and Tokelau

 The other countries of the Realm of New Zealand, the associated states of the Cook Islands and Niue and the dependent territory of Tokelau, have their own heraldic emblems.
 The Cook Islands has their own armorial bearings (coat of arms) using unique local elements, since 2021 Niue has had a seal based on traditional Niuean elements (replacing their previous one based on the New Zealand coat of arms), while Tokelau has a badge based on a traditional Tokelauan tuluma.

-Heraldists
+Heraldry Society

-Heraldry is also discussed and studied by The Heraldry Society of New Zealand, a learned society under the patronage of the governor-general.
+Heraldry is discussed and studied by The Heraldry Society of New Zealand, a learned society under the patronage of the governor-general.
 The society publishes The New Zealand Armorist.
 Its homepage is called Onward.